arfin-web/book-library/README.md

-# Getting Started with Create React App
+# Welcome To One of The Best Book Library

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://kind-babbage-e89858.netlify.app/).

-## Available Scripts
+## Major Featurs

-In the project directory, you can run:
+World's top books you can find here
+Read Worldclass books in affordable price
+Easy payment gateway

 ### `npm start`